 Main Street Ontario

-This 10-part short video series visits big cities and small towns across Ontario revealing what makes each place unique.
+This short video series visits big cities and small towns across Ontario revealing what makes each place unique.
 Step inside iconic community landmarks and meet the people who breathe life into local culture.
 From Corsini's in Hamilton to the historic Regent Theatre in Picton, discover the stories that make our main streets and communities so special.
 The series blends playful animation with real voices and archival images to tell local tales.

 Air Date: July 07, 2017 - 4:58

 The Cameron House on Queen Street West has been home to some of Canada's most beloved musicians since the early '80s.

 In Manitowaning, an old grocery store was converted into an artistic hub for Indigenous artists and storytellers.

 Air Date: July 05, 2017 - 3:33

 When Charlie first came to Canada from the Caribbean, he couldn't find groceries from back home so he decided to open his own store.